ThunderFly-aerospace/TFI2CEXT01/README.md

 ## Usage

-The most I2C bus instances benefits from situation where TFI2CEXT will be connected in the middle of lenght beween master and slave.
-In that position the active signal amplification of TFI2CEXT will be the most efective for both signalling direction.
+Most I2C bus instances benefit from situations where TFI2CEXT will be connected in the middle of the length between master and slave.
+In that position, the active signal amplification of TFI2CEXT will be the most effective for both signaling directions.
-However, in the practical world not all I2C devices has the same driving capability and I2C signals are the mostly affected by capacitive load or coupling of unwanted signals.
-TFI2CEXT has ability to efectivelly isolate signal in the bus segments, which result to that the slave device or masters sees only a I²C bus wiring load in segment, until the connection to the TFI2CEXT.
-Therefore for that situation the adding the TFI2CEXT closer to the "problematic" I²C device should be the best option.
+However, in the practical world not all I2C devices have the same driving capability, and I2C signals are mostly affected by capacitive load or coupling of unwanted signals.
+TFI2CEXT can effectively isolate signal in the bus segments, which results in the slave device or masters seeing only an I²C bus wiring load in the segment, until the connection to the TFI2CEXT.
+Therefore for that situation adding the TFI2CEXT closer to the "problematic" I²C device should be the best option.

 ### Connection

-Due to device reset capability of TFI2CEXT01 the special attention should be cared to proper connection of the module.
-The connector closer to the LEDS should be connected to Master (e.g. autopilot).
-The opopsite connector at far side from LEDs should be connected to I²C slaves, e.g. sensors.
+Due to the device reset capability of TFI2CEXT01 special attention should be dedicated to the proper connection of the module to the UAV.
+The connector closer to the LEDS should be connected to the Master (e.g. autopilot).
+The opposite connector at the far side from LEDs should be connected to I²C slaves, e.g. sensors.